 - Put the beans in a saucepan and cover with clean water again.
 Bring to the boil and boil for 10 minutes and then lower the heat a little and continue to cook for another hour.
 The beans should be a little soft and squash between your fingers when you test them.
 If they are too hard, cook them for a bit longer.

 - Grate the carrot, courgette and onion finely.
-Put in a large bowl and add the seasonings.
+Put in a large bowl and add the seasonings plus the egg.
+You can use a food processor to grate the vegetables if you want.

-- When the beans are cooked, drain them and either mash with a fork or blend them in a food processor.
+- Mash the beans with a fork or blend them in a food processor.
 Add them to the grated vegetables.

 - Mix all the ingredients with your hands and form them into burgers.
 Put them on a plate and put it in the fridge to rest before cooking them.